-Even though, I found a way to make french toast while on keto.
-The thought of adding a cream cheese filling to the top.
+Even though, I found a way to make french toast while on keto, I was not about to add a cream cheese filling to the top.
 The version I first tested was a modified egg loaf and that already had enough cream cheese in the batter to not need a filling.

 This week, I got the chance to try Sola Bread.
 As soon as touched the loaf, I knew that I’d be bringing Stuffed French Toast back into our lives in a way that was low carb and keto-friendly!

 How to make Low Carb Stuffed French Toast